Heritage Crafts

 Issues affecting the viability

-• Traditionally made concertinas using individual reeds that consist of five pieces per reed, with two reeds and two leather valves used for each button (for push and pull notes) are very labour intensive and consequently very expensive with makers having in some cases ten year waiting lists.
+• Market issues: Traditionally made concertinas using individual reeds that consist of five pieces per reed, with two reeds and two leather valves used for each button (for push and pull notes) are very labour intensive and consequently very expensive with makers having in some cases ten year waiting lists.

-• Raw materials: Most materials (brass, aluminium and steel and many woods and leathers) come from the
+• Raw materials: Most materials (brass, aluminium and steel and many woods and leathers) come from the EU or further afield.
+Makers have reported that The EU’s General Product Safety Regulation seems to be contributing to rising costs of materials and difficulties in sourcing.

 • Market issues: Brexit is making it difficult to survive as the the biggest market is in Southern Ireland.